-At the risk of stating the obvious, it's hard to find the best outdoor paint for your house.
-White is a classic, but choose the wrong shade and you'll end up with a very expensive mistake.
+At the risk of stating the obvious, it’s hard to find the best paint color for your house’s exterior.
+White is a classic, but choose the wrong shade and you’ll end up with a very expensive mistake.

 We wanted to take the guesswork out of choosing the best white paint for your house, so we asked the architect and designer members of our Professional Directory to share their vetted shades of exterior white paint.
-They've collectively painted myriad homes over the years, and know what works.
-Here, their generously shared ten favorites:
+They’ve painted countless houses over the years, and know what works.
+Here, they generously share their 10 favorites.

 What’s your go-to shade of white paint?
 Tell us in the comments below.

 Above: Top row, left to right: Benjamin Moore Brilliant White; Benjamin Moore Simply White; Dunn-Edwards Crystal Haze; Farrow & Ball All White; Benjamin Moore White Heron.
 Bottom row: Sherwin-Williams Pure White; Benjamin Moore Swiss Coffee; Benjamin Moore Linen White; Porter Paints Atrium White; and Benjamin Moore Cloud White.

 Above: On this house in Connecticut, Brooklyn-based O’neill Rose Architects used low-luster Benjamin Moore Brilliant White, which principal Devin O’Neill calls “a standard that always looks good.”
 The firm worked with Donald Kaufman on the palette for the house, and chose Donald Kaufman Color DKC-44 in semi-gloss for the porch and ceiling.

 Above: Interior designer Meg Joannides of MLK Studio in LA recently completed this Brentwood Park home.
 On the exterior, she used Sherwin-Williams Pure White, a true white that barely hints toward warm.
 The charcoal gray shutters are painted in Benjamin Moore Onyx.